mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/40.Deployment Steps/default.md

 The HDM install guide describes how to deploy, configure, and undeploy PrimaryIO Hybrid Data Management (HDM) 2.1 for enabling migrations of virtual machines to VMware Cloud Director (vCD).

-## Intended Audience

-This document is intended for administrators looking for a virtual machine migration solution to VMware Cloud Director.
-HDM is designed to address faster migrations to the cloud with minimal data transfer.

-## Deployment Checklist

-To assist in deployment efforts, a check-list, HDM 2.1 Deployment Checklist.pdf, is included** **in the HDM package.
-Completing the checklist and ensuring that all required information is available is recommended prior to beginning the deployment.

 ## HDM Deployment Steps

 HDM deployment involves the following six steps, each of which is discussed in detail in the sections below: